Training Your Agents

 - An email agent trained on your company's support docs will write replies using your terminology

-- An agent with custom instructions to "always respond in bullet points" will do exactly that
+- An agent with instructions to "always respond in bullet points" will do exactly that

 - An agent trained with example conversations will mirror the tone and style you demonstrate